gfranko/jquery.selectBoxIt.js/README.markdown

 For more documentation on how to do this, take a look at the [documentation](http://gregfranko.com/blog/introducing-the-jquery-plugin-selectboxit/#extending-selectboxit)

 ##Change Log

+`0.6.0` - May 3, 2012

+- Added jQueryUI and custom icon support to allow icons to be used for the dropdown list and also alongside individual dropdown options.
+You can specify the class names that you want to use to show the appropriate icon (set the background-image property inside of your CSS).
+There are two ways to do this (HTML5 data attributes or SelectBoxIt options)

+	* Added support for three new HTML5 data attributes to be used with the original select box element.
+Use cases for each are described below.
+		* data-icon - Specifies the custom or jQueryUI CSS classes you want to use to show icon images for the dropdown list and/or dropdown list individual options
+		* data-downarrow - Specifies the custom or jQueryUI CSS classes you want to use to replace the default down arrow icon image
+		* data-text - Specifies the custom text that you want to use for the dropdown list

+	* Added support for two new options.
+Use cases for each are described below.
+		* defaultIcon - An alternative to the `data-icon` HTML5 data attribute
+		* downArrowIcon - An alternative to the `data-downarrow` HTML5 data attribute

 `0.5.0` - April 29, 2012   **MAJOR REWRITE**